odoopbx/docs/install/odoo.rst

 Incase the module dependencies are not properly loaded during the module installation, you can install them using the following command from the command line.

+For Odoo 10 you need to install *phonenumbers* library:
 .. code::

          pip install phonenumbers